Category Archives: Nonsense

 BrandYourself is a site with a very good idea – helping people gain a bit of control over the pages that their names rank for in Google.
 I first read about it in an article explaining why such a service may be useful at TechCrunch, which caught my eye due to my interest in SEO.

-The main idea of the site is to create and/or promote via linking additional pages that rank for your name.
+The main idea of the site is to create additional pages, and/or promote existing pages, that rank highly for your name.
 It is an opportunity to add another page to Google’s index, but one that is designed to rank well for a single phrase – your name.

 Each account is given a URL that is a subdomain of brandyourself.com.
 My page is oliverbaty.brandyourself.com.
 That’s not bad, but I’m curious to see what happens when two people with the same name sign up.
-It’ll also be interesting to see if they brandyourself.com profiles for people with more common names can push up to the first page of the SERPs.
-The external pages you choose to promote, including your other social profiles, are displayed on a separate page.
+It’ll also be interesting to see if the brandyourself.com profiles for people with more common names can rise to the first page of the SERPs.
+The external pages you choose to promote, including your other social profiles, are displayed on a separate page on your personalized subdomain.

 Interestingly, each subdomain has a robots.txt file, but not a sitemap.xml file.
 It does have its own 404 page (that sends a 404 HTTP status header), and the page will echo back the path part of the URL you pass it (url encoded, of course).